TheOdinProject/curriculum/javascript/organizing_your_javascript_code/factory_functions_and_module_pattern.draft2.md

 }
 ~~~

 And there you go!
-You can simply create your own User, extract what you need from it, and re-return whatever you want to - hiding the rest as some private variables or functions!
-In case you want to simply extend on it, you can also use the [`Object.assign` method]() to add on the properties you want!
+You can simply create your User, extract what you need from it, and re-return whatever you want to - hiding the rest as some private variables or functions!
+In case you want to simply extend it, you can also use the [`Object.assign` method](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/assign) to add on the properties you want!

 ~~~javascript
 function createPlayer (name, level) {